ovikariy/bewell/README.md

 - Password protected and secure
 - Encypted with 256-bit Advanced Encryption Standard (AES)
 - Multi language
-    - Currently suuports English, Russian and French.
+    - Currently supports English, Russian and French.
     - *Would you like to see your language added?
-[Reach out](https://www.linkedin.com/in/olena-vikariy/) and we'll make it happen!*
+[Reach out](https://www.linkedin.com/in/olena-vikariy/) and we'll work with you to make it happen!*
 - Multiple themes
     - Currently supports Dark and Light
     - *Would you like to create one with your name?
 [Get in touch](https://www.linkedin.com/in/olena-vikariy/)!
 We'll give you a shout out here too! :-)*
 - PIN Lock for faster app access
-- Extra security when using PIN Lock
-    - Disables the ability to use PIN after 6 invalid attemps and requires to use the password instead
+    - For extra security when using PIN lock, the app disables the ability to use PIN after 6 invalid attempts and requires to use the password instead
 - Import and Export functionality for backup and restore
     - Encrypted backup file can be stored anywhere e.g. Google Drive, memory card, sent via email, etc
+- Over-the-Air app updates of fixes and patches
 <br/>

 ## Technologies